T100 Walking FestivalCommunity Flags / Place Making Projects / Walking Projects

 Thank you for shining a light on Thurrock in ways beyond words.”

 The concept of T100 is very simple.
 In response to the theme selected for the year, a programme of walks and community-led activities is devised by local groups

 The festival takes place in towns and villages over 3 weeks each summer, with a series of walks connecting all the events together.

 Leading up to the festival, activities are undertaken in libraries, schools and community spaces and have included writing, drawing, cooking, painting, researching, dancing and acting.

 The results add colour to the walks which have incorporated heritage talks, shared community meals, outdoor theatre, silk flags reflecting local stories, singing and even the making and performing of an animated 12-foot-tall Tilbury Docker puppet designed by local high school students.

 The magic of T100 is its simplicity as a framework.
-It enables groups to come up with their own ideas, develop them as separate projects then showcase and share them to the wider community as part of the ten-day festival.
+It enables groups to come up with their own ideas, develop them as separate projects then showcase and share them to the wider community as part of the festival.

 Download the T100 2020 Evaluation Report